eProsima/Fast-DDS-docs/docs/realtime.rst

 Real-time behavior
 ##################

-Fast RTPS can be configured to offer real-time features.
+Fast DDS can be configured to offer real-time features.
-These features will guarantee Fast RTPS responses within specified time constrains.
+These features will guarantee Fast DDS responses within specified time constrains.
-To maintain this compromise Fast RTPS is able to have the following behavior:
+To maintain this compromise Fast DDS is able to have the following behavior:

-- Not allocate memory after the initialization of Fast RTPS entities.
+- Not allocate memory after the initialization of Fast DDS entities.
 - Several methods are blocked for a maximum period of time.

-This section explains how to configure Fast RTPS to achieve this behavior.
+This section explains how to configure Fast DDS to achieve this behavior.
 For easier understanding it was divided in two subsections:

 - :ref:`realtime-allocations`: configuration to avoid memory allocation after initialization.